davidmarsland/react-spike/README.md

 * <a target="_react" href="https://github.com/azat-co/react-foundation/blob/master/react-03.md">Module 3 User Input</a>
 * <a target="_react" href="https://github.com/azat-co/react-foundation/blob/master/react-04.md">Module 4 Advancing Components</a>
 * <a target="_react" href="https://github.com/azat-co/react-foundation/blob/master/react-outro.md">React Foundation Summary</a>

 ---

-### CommonJS import/require module.exports vs. ES6 modules import/export

-* React Foundation Course uses Node CommonJS module
-* Why?
-Can use same syntax with server-side Node and Client side

-* <a target="_ref" href="voidcanvas.com/import-vs-require/">voidcanvas.com/import-vs-require/</a>
-* <a target="_ref" href="https://livebook.manning.com/#!/book/react-quickly/appendix-e/136">React Quickly Appendix E: ES6 Modules</a>
-> Azat Mardan wrote: "Personally, I find ES6 modules confusing.
-Yes, they’re more eloquent, but Node.js modules won’t change anytime soon.
-It’s better to have only one style for browser and server JavaScript, so I’ll stick with CommonJS/Node.js style for now.
-In addition, support for ES6 modules in browsers isn’t available as of this writing, so you’ll need something like jspm (<a target="_ref" href="http://jspm.io">http://jspm.io</a>) to use ES6 modules.

-> For more information and examples, see <a target="_ref" href="http://exploringjs.com/es6/ch_modules.html">http://exploringjs.com/es6/ch_modules.html</a>.
-And no matter what,
-> write modular JavaScript!"

----
 ### Flux